contactlab/contacthub-sdk-dotnet/README.md

 enumerators for the schema, which are related to the customer base properties (`basePropertiesClass.cs`), events properties (`eventPropertiesClass.cs`) and events context properties (`eventContextClass.cs`).
+Events have additional properties for tracking data (google analitycs, etc).
+In trackingClass.cs there are related tracking classes.

 You can automatically create the classes as required, by using the project that is available in the `classBuilder` folder.